Why Rental Income Protection Matters

 Even with a formal tenancy agreement in place, legal responsibility ultimately sits with the landlord if rent goes unpaid.
 Eviction is not immediate or simple—it’s often a drawn-out process governed by strict notice periods and legal procedures.
 During this time, the landlord continues to face running costs without income from the property.

 Handling disputes, attending court hearings, or coordinating with solicitors requires both time and energy.
-Rent guarantee insurance doesn’t just cushion the financial impact—it also supports the landlord through legal complexities.
+Landlord rent guarantee insurance doesn’t just cushion the financial impact—it also supports the landlord through legal complexities.
 Many policies include cover for legal expenses, offering both practical and financial support during a tenant default.

 The Impact on Mortgages and Cash Flow